-Description Single storey detached cottage.
-Accommodation Ground Floor: Lounge/Dining Room, Kitchen, Bedroom 1, en-suite Shower Room with WC, Bedroom 2, en-suite Shower Room with WC, Bedroom 3, Bedroom 4 and Family Bathroom with WC.
-Gross internal floor area (m2) 125m2 or thereby.
-Neighbourhood and location The property is situated in a rural location.
-The main shopping, social and educational amenities for the area are provided in the neighbouring town of Newton Stewart.
-Age It is understood that the original cottage was constructed circa 1880.
+Description Detached cottage.
+Accommodation Ground Floor: Lounge, Kitchen/Dining Room, Bedroom 1, Bedroom 2, Bedroom 3 and Bathroom with w.c.
+Gross internal floor area (m2) 85m2 or thereby.
+Neighbourhood and location The property is situated in a rural location and is accessed over shared a farm track from the A75 trunk road.
+The main shopping, social and educational amenities for the area are provided in the neighbouring town of Castle Douglas.
+Age It is estimated that the property was constructed in the late 1800s.
 Weather Dry and sunny.
 Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-The chimney appears to be of brick roughcast construction with lead flashings, concrete coping and a clay pot with metal cowl.
+The chimneys are of stone pointed and painted construction, with concrete copings and clay pots.

-Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
+Roofing including roof space

+binoculars where appropriate.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The roofs are pitched and slated with tiled ridging.
-Access into the main attic roof space is gained through a hinged ceiling hatch in the hall via a metal sliding ladder, and a ceiling hatch in the northmost bedroom provides access into the roof void above this end section of the building (which has been converted from a former garage).
-The roofs are of timber frame construction overlaid with a mix of softwood and fibreboard sarking, and there is a felt membrane beneath the slates.
-The roof voids are insulated above the ceilings, and the northmost roof void also has some insulation between the rafters.
-There is an electric light within the main roof space.
+The main roof is pitched and slated with stone ridging and skews, and the slated roof over the extension has metal ridging and hips.
+Access to the attic roof voids above the original building is gained through ceiling hatches in the entrance vestibules/halls.
+The roof is of timber frame construction overlaid with sarkingboard, and there is horsehair beneath the slates.
+A ceiling hatch in the rear hallway provides access into the roof void above the extension.
+This roof is of timber frame construction overlaid with sarkingboard, and there is a felt membrane below the slates.
+The roof voids are insulated above the ceilings.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-Gutters and downpipes are formed in PVC.
+The gutters and downpipes are formed in cast iron.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The main walls are of solid stone construction which are mostly pointed externally.
-The walls of the extensions are of cavity block roughcast construction, and the walls of the northmost bedroom (converted from a former garage) appear to be of single skin concrete block construction which are externally roughcast.
+The main walls are of solid stone construction which are pointed and painted externally.
+The walls of the extension are of cavity brick construction which are also pointed and painted.